DISCOVER-Robotics/sdk/examples/airbot_aloha/README.md

 - `-ii`: Do not replay camera data.
 - `-ia`: Do not replay action data.
 - `-rn`: For dual-arm tasks, specify `-rn` 2.
 - `-cn`: The name of the cameras data to be replayed.
-For example, if there are 2 cameras, then specify `-cn 0,1`.
+For example, if there are two cameras, specify `-cn 0 1`.